hicalvin/hicalvin.github.io/_posts/2021-10-28-abc_always_being_coding.md

           mil[1] = new int[4];
         ```

-      - [HashTable](https://zhuanlan.zhihu.com/p/84327339) is different with Arrays.
-Arrays can only identify the value with index, but HashTable could use Hash Function with input parameter of *key*.
-That means, for unsorted Array, the time complexity will be O(n), even for sorted Array, it will be O(log2n).
-But for HashTable, it's always content time of O(1).
-That means, almost all the *key-value* containers are using HashTable mindset.
-Taking product as sample, it's **Redis**.

 - [x] Linked List
   - [x] [Linked List (video)](https://www.coursera.org/lecture/data-structures/singly-linked-lists-kHhgK)
   - [x] [CS 61B Lecture 7 : Linked List I](https://archive.org/details/ucberkeley_webcast_htzJdKoEmO0)